ibm-cloud-docs/vpc/fs_snapshots_faqs.md

 {: faq}
 {: #faq-fs-snapshot-3}

-You can take up to 750 snapshots per share in a zone.
+For zonal file shares, you can take up to 750 snapshots per share in a zone.
 Deleting snapshots from this quota makes space for more snapshots.
-A snapshot of a share cannot be greater than 10 TB.
+A snapshot of a share cannot be greater than 10 TB for zonal file shares.
 Also, consider how your billing is affected when you increase the number of snapshots that you take and retain.

 ## Is there a limit on the size of a share that I can take a snapshot of?
 {: faq}
 {: #faq-fs-snapshot-4}

-The maximum size of a share is 10 TB.
+The maximum size of a zonal file share is 10 TB.
 Snapshot creation fails if the share is over that limit.

 ## How secure are snapshots?
 {: faq}